WAYFARER: Elisians Revisted

 + Scroll concerning Elisian Lands . . .

 Before the Sundering of Haven, the Ta'Eldae Tablelands were known as the High Forests, but have since become a series of barren plateaus plagued by lightning storms.
 In the recent past, the elisians were governed by a king and subservient theocratic lords, each with their own regional domain.
 In the absence of a king and the unfortunate exile of the elisian princes, the theocrats have formed small autocratic principalities within the realm.
-They are able to maintain their authority over their respective populations due to the local clergies function as dispensers of free Refined-Dust to the impoverihed.
+They are able to maintain their authority due to the local clergy's function as dispensersof Refined-Dust to the impoverihed, free of charge.

 Fearful of the deadly storms which lay waste to the plateaus of the Tablelands, elisians build hanging cities between the bluffs, or likewise, carve their homes directly into the stone.
 It is in these ingenious places that they escape the looming threat of lightning, and avoid the dark regions beneath the plateaus.
 Those sea level places between the mesas are collectively referred to as the Wound.
 It is an area normally avoided by the elisians for fear of the terrible beasts which hunt tirelessly in its shaded darkness.